North by Northwest: Critical reception

 A contemporary in Time called the film "smoothly troweled and thoroughly entertaining".
 A. H. Weiler of The New York Times made it a "Critic's Pick" and said it was the "year's most scenic, intriguing and merriest chase"; he also complimented the two leads:

 Cary Grant, a veteran member of the Hitchcock acting varsity, was never more at home than in this role of the advertising-man-on-the-lam.
 He handles the grimaces, the surprised look, the quick smile, ... and all the derring-do with professional aplomb and grace, In casting Eva Marie Saint as his romantic vis-à-vis, Mr. Hitchcock has plumbed some talents not shown by the actress heretofore.
 Although she is seemingly a hard, designing type, she also emerges both the sweet heroine and a glamorous charmer.

-Period film critic Charles Champlin saw the film as an "anthology of typical Hitchcockian situations" and was particularly taken by the scene and suspense in which Grant's character avoids death when attacked by a crop-dusting plane in the cornfields, which he believed was representative of Hitchcock's finest work.
-Sight & Sound critic Penelope Houston called it "the purest piece of entertainment filmmaking".
-In 2002 author and journalist Nick Clooney praised Lehman's original story and sophisticated dialogue, calling the film "certainly Alfred Hitchcock's most stylish thriller, if not his best".
+Period film critic Charles Champlin saw the film as an "anthology of typical Hitchcockian situations" and was particularly taken by the crop duster scene, which he believed was representative of Hitchcock's finest work.
+Sight and Sound critic Penelope Houston called it "the purest piece of entertainment filmmaking".
+In 2002 author and journalist Nick Clooney praised Lehman's story and dialogue, calling the film "certainly Alfred Hitchcock's most stylish thriller, if not his best".

 The London edition of Time Out, reviewing the film in 2008, commented:

 Fifty years on, you could say that Hitchcock's sleek, wry, paranoid thriller caught the zeitgeist perfectly: Cold War shadiness, secret agents of power, urbane modernism, the ant-like bustle of city life, and a hint of dread behind the sharp suits of affluence.
 Cary Grant's Roger Thornhill, the film's sharply dressed ad exec who is sucked into a vortex of mistaken identity, certainly wouldn't be out of place in Mad Men.
 But there's nothing dated about this perfect storm of talent, from Hitchcock and Grant to writer Ernest Lehman (Sweet Smell of Success), co-stars James Mason and Eva Marie Saint, composer Bernard Herrmann and even designer Saul Bass, whose opening-credits sequence still manages to send a shiver down the spine.